netdata/netdata/docs/Running-behind-haproxy.md

 ## Simple Configuration

-A simple example where the base URL is used with no subpath:
+A simple example where the base URL, say http://example.com, is used with no subpath:

 ### Frontend